[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "A meddler.
 Devlel will tell you.
 People have said that I've done or caused something which has filtered down from my height, to bother folks down below.
 My irresponsible prying, they say - or they hint - has disturbed the plain."

-Devlel brightly remarked, "What nonsense people talk, sponndar, when they can't make up their inconsistent minds.
+Devlel brightly remarked, "What nonsense people talk, sponndar.
 They shouldn't accord you the title Logician, if they think you're as foolish as that."

 Laro Hing chuckled more gently than before, "Thank you, Devlel!
 I'll count you as a colleague!"

-"I could be that; I shouldn't find it too hard," she seriously replied.
-"I heard you once say, 'A' is not 'not-A', and from that truth, everything flows."
+"I could be that; I shouldn't find it too hard," she replied.
+"I mean that, seriously!
+I heard you once say, 'A' is not 'not-A', and from that truth, everything flows."

-Laro Hing leaned forward and, grinning, said, "The beauty of logic.
+Laro Hing leaned forward, grinning.
+"The beauty of logic.
 Excellent stuff - but listen now; and you, Yadon-from-Starside, listen likewise.
 The beast is not slain."

 His smile gone, he looked at them, waiting for the words to register in full.